Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/java/jre/console/README.md

 # Java Console app for the Java Run-Time Environment (JRE) on Windows or Linux (Ubuntu 16.04, Ubuntu 18.04, Debian 9)

-This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for Java on Windows or Linux.
+This sample demonstrates various forms of speech recognition, intent recognition, speech synthesis, and translation using the Speech SDK for Java on Windows or Linux.

 > **Note:**
 > the Speech SDK for the JRE currently supports only the Windows x64 platform and Linux (Ubuntu 16.04 x64, Ubuntu 18.04 x64, Debian 9 x64).